 The SAXS/WAXS beam line is largely devoted to soft condensed matter research, although scientists from many other research fields (geology, mineralogy, metallurgy, etc.) are also regular visitors.

 The XAFS beam line is specialised in on-line catalysis experiments but this is definitely not the only type of experiment carried out here.
-Several complementary techniques can also be performed simultaneously with the EXAFS experiments.

 News from DUBBLE